mohammed-adl/x-hub/Readme.md

 - **Uploads:** Multer
 - **Authentication & Security:** JWT, bcrypt, Zod, Helmet, CORS, Rate Limiting
 - **Deployment:** Render (backend), Vercel (frontend)

 ---

-## Usage

-1. Sign up or log in.
-2. Create posts, follow users, and engage with retweets and replies.
-3. Chat in real-time with the built-in messaging system.
-4. Receive live notifications for every interaction.
-5. Explore suggested follows and search for people or content.

----